 Are you a Systems Thinker?
-If not, you're losing customers and profit without realizing it.
-Elevate yourself and your business by becoming a Systems Thinker today.
-Sign up for the Systems Thinker Newsletter.
-You will receive valuable information that will increase your customer loyalty, profitability and growth.
+If not, you’re losing customers and profit without realizing it.
+Elevate yourself and your business by becoming a Systems Thinker.
+Get my Free system-building software an ebook today.
+You will receive valuable tools for increasing your customer loyalty, profitability, and growth.

 Below are ten values that define some of the core beliefs of a Systems Thinker.
 They are based upon true principles that can’t be ignored without consequences.
 Ponder each one and apply them to your organization.
 You will be amazed by the results!